audiBookning/nest-dataloader-test/README.md

-# nestjs-graphql-dataloader Hack for Dataloader.load
+# Test

+Repo with a temporary hack for using Dataloader.load in nestjs-graphql-dataloader

 Trying to implement [nestjs-graphql-dataloader](https://github.com/TreeMan360/nestjs-graphql-dataloader)